-Any person paid to prepare the return (other than a regular employee of the taxpayer, such as a clerk, secretary, or bookkeeper) must provide a signature, date the return, and enter the paid preparer's taxpayer identification number.
-If the paid preparer is an employee or partner of a firm or corporation, the preparer must also provide the firm's name and address, and instead of the preparer's taxpayer identification number, the preparer must provide the firm's FEIN.
-Self-employed preparers must provide their own name, address, and taxpayer identification number in the appropriate spaces.
+Any person paid to prepare the return (other than a regular employee of the taxpayer, such as a clerk, secretary, or bookkeeper) must provide a signature, date the return, enter the preparer tax identification number (PTIN) issued to them by the Internal Revenue Service, and provide their firm's name, address, and phone number.

-=Note If your return is not signed, any overpayment of tax is considered forfeited if, after notice and demand for signature, you fail to provide a signature within three years from the date your return was filed.
+=Note→ If your return is not signed, any overpayment of tax is considered forfeited if, after notice and demand for signature, you fail to provide a signature within three years from the date your return was filed.